 Supervisory arrangements

-You must ensure tax agent services provided by you or on your behalf are provided competently.
-This is an obligation under the Code of Professional Conduct (Code).
+You must ensure tax agent or BAS services provided by you or on your behalf are provided competently.
+This is an obligation under the Code of Professional Conduct (Code item 7).

 To provide competent services and comply with the Code, you need to direct, oversee and check the services provided on your behalf.
 There doesn’t need to be an employer/employee relationship with the person performing the services to provide adequate supervision.